 This tool allows me to analyse my competitor’s websites for the keywords I picked in the previous step.

 You can see here that the top-ranking articles are in the region of 100 words long and I can inspect the keywords, questions, popular words and phrases, and even backlinks associated with each article.

 When it comes to creating a single article, I can see my competition and the structure of their content.
 I can click through to actually read the content and that makes it possible for me to plan and execute better content that ticks more boxes for Google.

-The drawback with most SEO tools is that they don’t show content in the context of the entire website and so the most common mistake for novice SEOs is keyword cannibalisation.
-Typically they will optimise an article or page according to the Rank Math or Yoast on page SEO audit and in so doing will use the same keywords as another page or article.
+The drawback with most SEO tools is that they don’t show content in the context of the entire website and so the most common mistake for novice SEOs is keyword cannibalization.
+Typically they will optimise an article or page according to the Rank Math or Yoast on-page SEO audit and in so doing will use the same keywords as another page or article.